hutchisonkim/tfx_deap_anomalies/README.md

-# Ensemble Fraud Detection Using DEAP Evolutionary Learning
+# Anomaly Detection using Evolutionary Learning and Ensemble Scoring

 ## Objective
 This project tackles the challenge of fraud detection using the [IEEE-CIS Fraud Detection Dataset](https://www.kaggle.com/c/ieee-fraud-detection).
 By leveraging evolutionary algorithms through DEAP, we create and optimize a diverse population of classifiers to detect fraudulent transactions.
 The ultimate goal is to develop an ensemble scoring system that combines predictions from multiple classifiers, offering robust and adaptive fraud detection.